 Total | Rs 21,000 |

-Goods and Services Tax (GST) is not paid on the sale of land, even if it is sold after work related to basic needs (land clearing, installation of sewers, etc.) is completed.
+Goods and Services Tax (GST) is not payable on the sale of land, even if it is sold after work related to basic needs (land clearing, installation of sewers, etc.) is completed.

 Registration fees paid when registering property are not subject to GST.
-Stamp duty is payable at the time the property is registered.
-Significant taxes that a property buyer must pay to the relevant state government to register the property in his name include stamp duty and registration fees.
+Stamp duty is payable at the time when the property is registered.

 The table below shows a breakdown of stamp duty and registration fees by state.